MCheli/ExampleAngularApp/README.md

 # A Simple Example of an Angular Application
 This is for use reference when using the Angular Front-End framework.
-Various implementations of helpful Angular tools are implemented.
+Various implementations of helpful Angular tools are shown.

 ##Getting Started
 1. Clone Repo - Clone via VCS in your IDE or via command: